-The following guidelines have been developed and adopted to assist States in the early implementation of the Convention’s technical standards:
+Since the adoption of the Hong Kong Convention, IMO's Marine Environment Protection Committee (MEPC) has developed and adopted the following guidelines to assist States in the implementation and enforcement of the Convention's technical standards:

 - 2011 Guidelines for the Development of the Ship Recycling Plan, adopted by resolution MEPC.196(62);